breck7/scroll/scroll/readme.md

 ### How do I save drafts?

-See the sample project folder above.
+Save them outside your public folder like in the sample project folder above.

 ### What File Formats does Scroll use?

-In Scroll individual posts are saved as dumbdown files with the file extension `dd`.
+Scroll articles are written as Dumbdown files with the file extension `dd`.

-Entire Scrolls are saved as [stamp](https://jtree.treenotation.org/designer/#standard%20stamp) files with the extension `stamp`.
+Entire Scrolls are saved as <a href="https://github.com/treenotation/jtree/blob/master/langs/stamp/readme.md">
+stamp</a> files with the extension `stamp`.

 ### What language is Scroll written in?

-Scroll is currently written in plain Javascript that runs in Node.js.
+The Scroll app is written in plain Javascript and runs in Node.js.

-TypeScript may be used in the future but Scroll may never get over 1KLOC so that might not be necessary.
+TypeScript may be used in the future but Scroll may never get over 1kloc so that might not be necessary.

 ### How does versioning of articles work?

-Scroll is designed with git in mind.
-Articles are stored as files tracked by git.
+Scroll is designed for git.
+A single article is stored as a single file tracked by git.

 ### Why is Scroll a single page?